RsGoksel/Reinforcement-Learning-PongGame/README.md

 ## 🌟 _**Problem & Environment**_ 🌟
 The Pong game was discussed for the PPO solution example as problem.
 A2C and DQN can also be used if requested.
 It can be switch from train.py file.
-Read this elaborated explanation and train your PONG Agent! 🎮 🥳
+Read elaborated explanation down below and train your PONG Agent 🎮

 # Game Screen
 ![10k](https://github.com/RsGoksel/Train-PPO-Agent_PongGame/assets/80707238/efd096bc-f058-4e60-98b9-d71894aaedd6)